allenyin-pge/notes/daily_summary.md

 ## TODO:

 1. Start the thread ID data audit process
+    - Figure out a good process for doing this, and delegate work.
+    - Make a chart of the things I need to keep track of
+    - Get the sources
+    - Start collection
 2. Start integration corrosion 2SD flow into Foundry
+3. Run risk model perf measurement with Gordon's updated segment layer
+4. Maybe talk to SME about better pipe health proxy, and apply to other threats??

+# Foundry learning notes

+## Think of Data Pipeline stages as projects:

+- Data source projects: used to ingest data from connections and raw data sources
+- Transform projects: Transform data source project outputs into views that feed into ontology layer
+- Ontology projects: Actual datasets representing some operational concepts
+- Workflow projects: Specific data products based on the ontology objects

+It's much easier to think about these projects/concepts as different parts in a data lineage directed graph (DAG):
+    - Data source projects: nodes without parents
+    - Ontology projects: final nodes that are "published" publicly in an organization
+    - Transform projects: All nodes in-between
+    - Workflow projects: Custom nodes that descend from ontology objects.

+## Data-driven mindset

+In Foundry, data and data pipelines are "first-class" citizens -- everything is oriented to creating and manipulating data.

+Different tools and when to use them when building a Data Pipeline:
+- Prototyping: Contour, Code Workbook to prototype data transformations between moving them into a production pipeline These applications should be used for prototyping and analysis only and not to output datasets as part of a production pipeline.
+- Transformations:
+    - __Pipeline Builder__ is the default, preferred application for transforming data as part of a production pipeline.
+    - __Code Repositories__ are also sufficiently flexible and robust to output datasets as part of a production pipeline, but they should be used as a complement to Pipeline Builder when specialized transformation code is needed.

+# Week of 6/10

+## Corrosion stats Foundry flow

+Corrosion stats foundry flow is now done.
+The project folder is [here](https://damask.palantirfoundry.com/workspace/compass/view/ri.compass.main.folder.6de888fd-e90a-4514-8be1-21811c189f82).

+It consists of:
+- Data source project: Made from Pipeline Builder, to clean the [augmented ILI tally dataset](https://damask.palantirfoundry.com/workspace/data-integration/dataset/preview/ri.foundry.main.dataset.6178f8de-4495-4699-98a0-6aab0b740c86/master) to only rows relevant to external corrosion.
+- Data transform project: Made from code repo, to calculate normalized, and absolute volumetric loss for pipe segments, and mark them according to 2SD above mean threshold.

+This has been passed to Satvinder for integration and spatial visualization in PowerBI.

+### TODO:

+Set up and make sure build schedules properly, to update whenever ILI tally is updated.

+## Foundry ingestion

+Leak master dataset is closed to be finished.
+Some parts that differ significantly from the previous process with ILI:
+- Threat identification: This is done by Miguel previously manually, he has since written them as VBA logic to be validated within excel.
+This will be formalized in the Leakmaster flow.
+- Getting latitude and longitude and assigning location for leaks (spatial processing):
+  - Leakmaster dataset source "leak repair" data from SAP BW, and also other data from SAP.
+Latitude and longitude information is usually available from the repair info.
+  - From lat/long, route and MP are usually deduced by Miguel by overlaying them on ArcGIS, if `route` and `MP` fields were not available.
+    - If there were disagreements, Miguel resolves them with some logic.
+Usually default to leak repair data.
+  - This is now being automated from within Foundry: doing spatial joining and inferring the actual locations' route and MP fields.

+Great stuff!
+Previously, we though the threat identification might call for Leakmaster Phase 3 work where a write-back is needed to infer threat type from Miguel's manual process.
+But since this is now automated, Leakmaster should be done at the end of Phase 2.

+## Problem from OIT office regarding Foundry

+Turns out after Leakmaster dataset is matured, we may no longer have OIT support for ingesting datasets to Foundry.
+Archana Kumari informed us, and she has been moved to a different team.

+Later conversation with Alec McCullick informed me that:
+- OIT is planning on big overhaul to SAP, called "Project Propel" to use SAP Propell, some kind of database upgrade.
+- As a result, there's a stop order for many OIT-related tasks, including Foundry data work on the gas side.
+  - Related, Foundry datasets and ontology will be on life support.
+- There are still some IT decisions to be made.
+Their eventual goal is to serve data in many different analytics platform eventually from (Snowflake/Foundry/SAP Propel, not sure)
+- Alec is trying to make the case for continuing work in TIMP Risk
+  - Possibly moving the headcount to "business" (i.e. Gas department vs. OIT).

+## TODO:

+1. Start the thread ID data audit process
+    - Figure out a good process for doing this, and delegate work.
+    - Make a chart of the things I need to keep track of
+    - Get the sources
+    - Start collection
+2. ~~Start integration corrosion 2SD flow into Foundry~~
 3. Run risk model perf measurement with Gordon's updated segment layer
 4. Maybe talk to SME about better pipe health proxy, and apply to other threats??